 Identifying these Seven Wastes in your organisation is essential for addressing inefficiencies and process breakdowns.
 However, knowing about wasteful processes is just the beginning.
 In order to move from the theoretical to the practical sphere and see real practical change in your process management, you're going to need to read a different article.
 Dr. Michael Cousins has also written an article explaining how to display waste within a process using Data-driven Visualisation.

-It is also important to understand how to in order to identify and then reduce the problematic wastes.
+It is also important to understand how to model time, effort and cost data in order to identify and then reduce the problematic wastes.

 Value-stream process mapping is the key ingredient in identifying where your organisation is failing the efficiency test and, subsequently, removing these 7 wastes of Lean services.
 This way, you will be able to radically cut down on time and cost.
 In a nutshell, it is important to understand that time is indeed money - and that your customers' time is precious.